 About Me

 Book: My short story collection “I Will Shout Your Name” is published by Press 53.
+My nonfiction book for writers is called “The Linchpin Writer.”

 Publications: I’ve won the Shenandoah fiction award and the Third Coast fiction contest, as well as been a finalist for the Chicago Tribune Nelson Algren award.
-I’ve published 40+ pieces of short fiction in literary journals, including Crazyhorse, Arts & Letters, and Los Angeles Review.
+I’ve also published 40+ pieces of short fiction in literary journals, including Crazyhorse, Arts & Letters, and Los Angeles Review.

 Teaching: For over a decade I taught creative writing at institutions like the University of Southern California and Chapman University.